gaelazzo/myKode_Backend/jsDataQuery.md

     });

-sqlFun are also higly optimized so that if the engine detects they are simplifiable, they will be treathed as constant and not submitted in their original form:
+sqlFun are also highly optimized so that if the engine detects they are simplifiable, they will be treated as constant and not submitted in their original form:

     it('and of false function with other function should be the always false function', 	function(){
       		var xx = {a: 'AABBCC', q: '1'},